 Why Choose Nevada Digital Forensics?

 In the state of Nevada a digital forensics examiner must be licensed as a Private Investigator per Nevada Administrative Code 648.
 The NAC 648 also states that the PI# must be placed on any form of advertising including web pages and business cards.
-If you do not see the PI# displayed on the web page, business card, or advertising, there is a good chance that the digital forensics examiner that you seek is not a legally licensed investigator/examiner in the State of Nevada.
+If you do not see the PI# displayed on the web page, business card, or advertising, there is a good chance that the digital forensics examiner that you seek is not a legally licensed and insured investigator/examiner in the State of Nevada.
 Nevada Digital Forensics is a fully licensed and bonded company.

 • State of Nevada Business License Number NV20121655345